pfdubois/BridgeBidding/source/MajorOpenings.rst

 and one for the extra club.
 You cannot bid:

 * 1♠ -- you'd be lying, because you do not have four spades
-* 1N --  forcing, but conceals your extra values.
+* 1N --  forcing, but lies about your values.
 * 2♥ or 3♥ -- too small, not forcing so partner might pass
 * 4♥ -- too big, this is a shutout showing a weak hand and five trumps.

-The just-right Goldilocks response is 2♣; your next bid will be 4♥.
+The just-right Goldilocks response is 2♣; your next bid will be hearts.
 Note that you could bid 1N(forcing) with a minimal hand with three hearts, bidding 4♥ next.
 However, with the extras in this hand, 2♣ is right.